prestwich/sisyphus/README.md

   - `Boulder` s may define custom recovery or cleanup logic
   - `Boulder` s may also panic.
 In that case, no `Fall` is generated, and the
     - panic is propagated upward
-  - `Sisyphus` manages a `Boulder` as it runs.
-It exposes an interface to observe its status and abort it
+  - `Sisyphus` manages a `Boulder` loop.
+He exposes an interface to observe its status and abort the work

 - Pipe
-  - A pair of channels
+  - An inbound and an outbound channel
   - Enforce process-once semantics
   - Prevents data loss on worker error
   - Designed for relatively linear data-processing pipelines